Newmood/Courses/Google_workspace/workspace_security.md

 3. When examining messages in the security investigation tool what actions can you apply to a message?
 (Choose 3) Mark message as spam; Delete message; View header
 4. You have been asked by your CEO to provide a list of users who have not yet enrolled into 2-step Verification.
 Where can you find that information?
 Users Account Activity Report

-#### Spam, Phishing and Malware
-1. Messages from a single person that you trust are being marked as spam by Gmail.
-What approach is best to ensure that these messages reach the intended recipients inboxes?
-Add a spam setting which bypasses spam filters for messages received from addresses within an approved senders list.
-Add the user's email address to the list
-2. Which of the following are reasons to use an inbound gateway?
-(Choose 2) Spam filtering; Message archiving
-3. Your organization has been receiving unwanted emails from another organization and attempts by you to get the organization to stop sending the emails have failed.
-How can you stop messages from this organization from reaching your users?
-Configure a blocked senders list and add the domain name to the list

-#### Compliance
-Complaince rules can scan for
-- Attachment compliance
-- Content compliance (checks for specific words or phrases)
-- Objectionable content

-If a message matches a compliance rule:
-- The msg can be rejected
-- The msg can be quarantined
-- The msg can modified

-Advanced compliance:
-- Email and chat auto deletion
-- OCR for email attachments
-- Restrict delivery
-- Security sandbox

-1. In which type of compliance control can you apply a Data Loss Prevention (DLP) rule for Gmail?
-Content compliance
-2. What actions can an administrator perform on a quarantined message?
-(Choose 2) Allow; Deny
-3. Which statements are true for an objectionable content rule?
-(Choose 2) In an objectionable content setting you create word lists for filtering for objectionable content; An objectionable content setting works on inbound and outbound messages
-4. You want to prevent your users from receiving mail from baddomain.com.
-What is the best way to achieve this?
-Configure the 'Restrict delivery' setting to prevent message exchange between your users and baddomain.com

-#### Mail routing
-- If environment is 100% Gworkspace, mail routing settings are not required
-- Direct delivery, mails directly go to the gmail
-- Dual delivery, msgs routed to gmail inbox and another systenm
-- Split delivery, either gmail inbox or another mail system (For cases, when some uses gmail and others use another mail service)